Zacke1234/Emgine_New/README.md

 To begin playing. find the "Play" button in the user interface.

-Hint: The well is a switch to open a door. the purple vibrating box is an enemy, don't get close. the blue and red boxes are your goal, there are three levels.
+Hint: The well is a switch to open a door.
+The purple vibrating box is an enemy, don't get close.
+The blue and red boxes are your goal, there are three levels.